cmatskas/aspnetcoreaadauth/README.md

 On startup, the web API displays an empty web page.
 This is expected behavior.

 Explore the sample by signing in into the web app, clicking on "Todo List", signing again if needed, adding items to the To Do list, signing-out, and starting again.
 Since the authenticated session is stored in a cookie, the application doesn't require logging in again if the previous session was never signed out.

-> [!NOTE]
-> The To Do list is stored in memory in this sample.
-Each time the TodoListService API is stopped, any to-do lists are reset.

-## How the code was created?
-### Code for the service
-The code for the service is exactly the same as the service used in the [active-directory-dotnet-native-aspnetcore](https://github.com/Azure-Samples/active-directory-dotnet-native-aspnetcore#how-the-code-was-created) sample.
-Please refer to that sample for more information.

 ### Code for ASP.NET Web App
 The code for the ASP.NET web app is based on the code of the [active-directory-dotnet-webapp-openidconnect-aspnetcore](https://github.com/Azure-Samples/active-directory-dotnet-webapp-openidconnect-aspnetcore) sample.
 Please read the "About The code" section of that sample first.